 - Parodied somewhat in Team America: World Police, where Gary is accused of this despite the fact that his abilities would have been obviously useless— though, of course, they eventually do need an actor for the final mission.

 - Lancelot becomes a partially insane vagrant in the movie Excalibur who blames the king for bringing a pestilence upon the land.
-At the climatic battle, he returns to fight by the king's side.
+At the climactic battle, he returns to fight by the king's side.

 - Another non-combat version: Hardy Kruger's character in The Flight of the Phoenix (1965).

 - Named for the famous incident in Homer's Iliad, which fits the formula almost perfectly, with an added touch.
 Agamemnon tries to coax Achilles back by meeting the demands he originally made before the new threat, but Achilles now refuses them.
 Also, in stark contrast to modern TV examples, Achilles does not learn An Aesop about teamwork or friendship.
 He re-enters battle out of pure blood rage, after his best friend and cousin (or likely, lover) Patroclus kicks the bucket, and winds up forming an Odd Friendship with the enemy king instead of with Agamemnon.

 - In Harry Potter and the Deathly Hallows, Ron temporarily storms out of the plot and returns just in time to save Harry from almost certain death.

-- An interesting inversion occurs in Aztec, where the protagonist, Mixtli, tends to leave the city and go wandering about whenever he suffers a Heroic BSOD, rather than stay at home.
+- An interesting inversion occurs in Aztec, where the protagonist, Mixtli, tends to leave the city and go wandering about whenever he suffers a Heroic BSoD, rather than stay at home.
 It has the same effect on his friends and companions, though.

 - In Septimus Heap, Septimus runs off from the Quarantine laid around the Palace in a fit of anger after having been excluded from the Quarantine Spell.